What is a skills-based CV and do I need one?

 Section 6 – interests/hobbies

 While some may not think that this is an important section to have on your CV, many employers will be interested in what you do in your free time.
-Plus, if you have relevant interests and hobbies, employers will want to hear about them, and it can lead to a successful interview process if it grabs their attention enough.
+Plus, if you have relevant interests and hobbies, employers will want to hear about them, this can lead to a successful interview process if it grabs their attention enough.

 Section 7 – references